jose408510/sass_proj_two/README.md

 <h3>
-This project showcases the power of css grids and flexbox and many animations also the power of SASS No Javascript functionality for this project.
+This project showcases the power of css grids and flexbox and many animations also the power of SASS over 500 lines of CSS for this project.
+No Javascript functionality for this project.
 </h3>